INGESTRE & TIXALL

 4. to prepare a bank reconciliation for each ordinary meeting of the Parish Council

-17. ALLOWANCES AND EXPENSES
+18. ALLOWANCES AND EXPENSES

 It has been agreed that in our small Parish Council, Parish Councillors should not draw expense allowances except in exceptional circumstances such as participation in a major public enquiry.

-The Chairman can receive an allowance to defray the expenses of his office.
-This includes postage and telephone expenses at a similar rate to the Councillor Clerk.
+*The Chairman can receive an allowance to defray the expenses of his office.* this includes postage and telephone expenses at a similar rate to the Councillor Clerk.
 These should be submitted before each meeting.

 At present the Parish Clerk claims expenses from the Petty Cash as follows:-

-a) 40p with 1.881p VAT /mile for travel outside the councils area on Parish business (up to 60p/mile is allowed, but would be taxable).
+a) 40p with 1.881p VAT /mile for travel outside the councils area on Parish business (up to 60p/mile is allowed, but would be taxable)

 c) Second Class postage rates for all mail, except agendas and urgent mail, which are sent first class.
 In some cases letters are then delivered by hand.